HouriaNouhKhanjar/e-scheduling/project-planing/user-stories.md

 - **Feature Title:** Create JSON files

-- **User Story:** As a system, I must save the data in a file or repository so that I can work with, check, and process it.
+- **User Story:** As a system, I must fetch the initial data from a repository so that I can work with, check, and process it.

 - **Acceptance Criteria:**